A military fighter jet flying through the sky against a cloudy background.

-As in most other countries worldwide, unauthorized persons are not allowed to enter, photograph or film military facilities.
-Even at military or police checkpoints on the highways in Oman, one should not stay longer than necessary and of course, avoid photographing and filming at these locations.
+As in most other countries around the world, unauthorized personnel are not allowed to enter, photograph, or film military facilities.
+Also, when encountering military or police checkpoints on the highways in Oman, one should not linger longer than necessary and should refrain from taking photos and video recordings here as well.

 Discover Oman with experts who have called it their home